-But then there are other things—like things that say, require months in advance of meticulous planning.
-These are far and away the contrary.
+But there are other things—like things that say, require months in advance of meticulous planning—that are far and away the contrary.
 When these things go unrealized. . .

 Truth is, I really haven’t been to that many places throughout the world.
 It wasn’t until just recently that I developed a drive to explore and began working towards becoming some sort of full-fledged wanderer.

 And although I was born outside of the U.S. and even lived in different parts of the West Coast, “culture shock” is something I’ve truly yet to experience.

 One of the perks of attending university is the opportunity to interact with and then hopefully befriend students who hail from all over the world.
 In my case, everyone happens to be from Hawaii.
 Not exactly the melting pot I was just trying to describe, but that’s okay.